spidernet-io/spiderpool/README.md

 For example, as shown in the above diagram, different nodes with varying networking capabilities in a cluster can use various underlay CNIs, such as SR-IOV CNI for nodes with SR-IOV network cards, Macvlan CNI for nodes with ordinary network cards, and ipvlan CNI for nodes with restricted network access (e.g., VMware virtual machines with limited layer 2 network forwarding).

-## Use case 2: collaborate with overlay and underlay CNIs
+## Use case: collaborate with overlay and underlay CNIs

 ![arch_underlay](./docs/images/spiderpool-overlay.jpg)